To :is()

 # Why is this relevant?

 While I wouldn’t write a selector like that myself, this is highly relevant because of CSS Nesting that is getting specified.
-There’s an active discussion within the CSS Working Group on whether Nesting should expand the &
+There, the Nesting Selector (&

 Consider this nested block: